Veterans Health Administration

 - Lipid profile: for High Cholesterol, also known as Hyperlipidemia

 - Blood glucose: for high blood sugar, also known as Diabetes

-- Blood pressure: for high blood pressure also known as Hypertension
+- Blood pressure: for high blood pressure also known as Hypertension Be active

 - Physical activity is anything that makes you move your body and burn calories.
 By exercising for as little as 30 minutes each day you can reduce your risk of heart disease.
 A first step you can make to improve your heart health is to start walking.
 Walking with a friend makes the time pass quicker and increases chances that both of you will do it every day.

 Heart healthy eating is simple; just eat what is good for your heart.
 Two ways to eat healthier is to read food labels and to eat the right balance of foods.

 - Make vegetables and fruits about half of what you eat.
 Vegetables and fruits are high in vitamins, minerals and fiber — and they are also low in calories.
 Eating a variety of fruits and vegetables may help you control your weight and your blood pressure and your blood sugar

 - Unrefined whole-grain foods contain fiber that can help lower your blood cholesterol and help you feel full